petitRADTRANS.retrieval#

 - path_to_observationsstr

 Path to observations file, including filename.
 This can be a txt or dat file containing the wavelength, flux, transit depth and error, or a fits file containing the wavelength, spectrum and covariance matrix.
+Alternatively, the data information can be directly given by the wavelengths, spectrum, uncertainties, and mask attributes.

-- model_generating_functionfnc
+- wavelengths:

-- data_resolutionfloat
+- data_resolutionfloat or jnp.ndarray

 - model_resolutionfloat